Stock market today: Tumbling tech stocks drag Wall Street to the finish line of another losing week

 “The giant sucking sound of optimism (escaping) from the market is due to the Fed’s lack of foresight and irrational focus on where inflation has been instead of where it’s going,” he said.

-Because interest rates look unlikely to offer much help in the near term, companies are under even more pressure to deliver growth in profits, the other lever that helps set stock prices
+Because interest rates look unlikely to offer much help in the near term, companies are under even more pressure to deliver growth in profits.
+The recent drops in price have cooled a bit of the criticism that stocks had grown too expensive, but they won’t look cheap unless either prices fall further or profits jump higher.

-In the bond market, the yield on the 10-year Treasury eased to 4.61% from 4.64% late Thursday to trim its gain for the week.
-It had been down more overnight, when worries were spiking about a potentially broadening war in the Middle East, but it pared its losses as the day progressed.
+In the bond market, the yield on the 10-year Treasury eased to 4.62% from 4.64% late Thursday to trim its gain for the week.
+It had been down more overnight, when worries were spiking about a potentially broadening war in the Middle East.

 In markets abroad, stock indexes were mixed in Europe after falling more sharply in Asia.